 – Block seminar: 2nd to 6th of November 2020, 8:15 – 18:00

 – Closing session: 1st of December 2020, 16:15 – 20:00

 The second compulsory course, Multidisciplinary Perspectives on Climate Solutions, will take place in the spring semester.
 Service learning will be used as a teaching method with the aim to implement a project on campus or in the region that has a positive effect on the climate.

-The full menu of elective courses will be announced in summer 2020.
+The preliminary menu of elective courses can be found here.

 How to apply

 To apply for MaCS, submit your motivation letter and CV by June 30, 2020.
 (Please note the earlier application deadlines for admission to the main Master’s programmes.)

 The programme’s academic director, Prof. Dr. Rolf Wüstenhagen is a director of the Institute for Economy and the Environment (IWÖ-HSG) and has a long-standing experience in energy and climate-related research and teaching.
 An expert advisory board, including faculty from five different schools of the University of St. Gallen and a climate scientist from ETH Zurich, will contribute to teaching the MaCS curriculum and provide an interdisciplinary learning experience.